hemshankar/Game_KeepRunning/futurewars/README.md

 73. Handle background separately... too much of code is required otherwise
 74. Michal jacson moon walk... ================Out of version 1
 75. Lots of skins... can be used for creating menus
-76. Coin should come smoothly to the user.
+76. Coin should come smoothly to the user. -- Done
-77. resize all the images.. and use different images for different camera angle.
+77. resize all the images.. and use different images for different camera angle. -TBD
 78. Good resource for game image processing.
 79. Include sawastik sign
-80. Improve kaaleen
+80. Improve kaaleen -- Done
 81. Cut videos from youtube http://hesetube.com/watch?v=bru7H11qA4Y
 82. 10 new challenges daily with different/random difficulty.
-83. Underwater theme for crossing the ocean.
+83. Underwater theme for crossing the ocean. -- later
 84. Make sure that there are no objects in the world, when the game is started or restarted (i.e. setScreen is called again for the GameScreen) : ================Done
 85. Slow motion effect is tough: ================Done
-86. Player can be drunk.
+86. Player can be drunk. -- Later version
 87. Should it be auto fire?
 And instead of fire it, player should be able to catch the game objects using ropes.
-Ropes are not infinite, but they will be enough for initial stages.
+Ropes are not infinite, but they will be enough for initial stages. -- Later version/may be feature
-88. Flying horse, normal horse, bulls, kites,
+88. Flying horse, normal horse, bulls, kites, -- TBD
 89. Gun/Bullet should be auto fire to enemies, and when bullets are up, gun is thrown...
-90. Take something from the present play that will help in future or in the next match.
+90. Take something from the present play that will help in future or in the next match. -- For now it is Gift
-91. Bird will hit only after catching...
+91. Bird will hit only after catching... -- Not Valid.
-92. All the expression of the face should be at the Left/Right - Top of the screen.
+92. All the expression of the face should be at the Left/Right - Top of the screen. -- may in the later release.
-93. Spring objects in ground to throw up.
+93. Spring objects in ground to throw up. -- may be later
-94. Shooter objects, for shooting speed bombs and water balloons
+94. Shooter objects, for shooting speed bombs and water balloons --TBD
-95. Clicking on the character should catch them.
+95. Clicking on the character should catch them. -- Done
 96. Make Kite as eagle, and change the colour to black
-97. Power of generating game objects while playing.
+97. Power of generating game objects while playing. -- May be later
-98. Gold Biscuits and Cash
+98. Gold Biscuits and Cash -- TBD
 99. Make on-line version...
-Different people all over the world are helping each other to clean the world.
+Different people all over the world are helping each other to clean the world. -- Version 2
-100. Random missions

 101. Mission based earning + in-game earning.
 	Type of missions: